 Network Data Storage

-- Access to documents and data are secured by limiting access to specific NetIDs.
+- Access to documents and data is secured by limiting access to specific NetIDs.
 Personal shares are limited to a single NetID, Departmental/Group shares can have any number of authorized users.

-- Storage spaces (shares) can be managed as a lettered drive to the local computer making storage and and recovery seamless from programs.
-For example: a personal share may be identified as the H: or U: drive and a group share may appear as the G: or S: drive.
+- Storage spaces (shares) can be managed as a lettered drive to the local computer making storage and recovery seamless from programs.
+For example, a personal share may be identified as the H: or U: drive and a group share may appear as the G: or S: drive.

-- Documents and data are available from any machine within the UNR domain a faculty or staff members logs into.
-For example: A classroom PowerPoint present may be created using an employee's personal computer and retrieved from a classroom podium computer when the instructor logs on to teach.
+- Documents and data are available from any machine within the UNR domain a faculty or staff member logs into.
+For example, A classroom PowerPoint presentation may be created using an employee's personal computer and retrieved from a classroom podium computer when the instructor logs on to teach.
 It is also possible to remotely access the University network from off-campus to retrieve files from STORAGE.

 Standard network storage requests are provided at no charge.